 }

 The inputFiles property of myTask uses an artifact view to select a different type of artifact from the configuration classpath.
-Since the artifact view was created before the attributes were added to the configuration, Gradle was not able to select the correct artifact.
+Since the artifact view was created before the attributes were added to the configuration, Gradle could not select the correct artifact.

 Some builds may have worked around this by also putting the additional attributes into the artifact view.
 This is no longer necessary.